 Conditions are also available via the G4Condition type, the G4CONDITION_INITIALIZER macro and the two functions G4CONDITIONWAIT and G4CONDITIONBORADCAST.
-The use of condition allows to implement the barrier mechanism (e.g. synchronization point for threads).
-A detailed example on the use of condition and how to implement correctly a barrier is discussed in G4MTRunManager code (at the end of file source/run/src/G4MTRunManager.cc).
+The use of conditions allows the barrier mechanism (e.g. synchronization point for threads) to be implemented.
+A detailed example on the use of conditions and how to implement correctly a barrier is discussed in G4MTRunManager code (at the end of file source/run/src/G4MTRunManager.cc).
 In general there should be no need for kernel classes (with the exception of run category) to use conditions since threads are considered independent and do not need to communicate between them.